Hundreds of Beavers: Development and pre-production

 Hundreds of Beaverss slapstick comedy was inspired by the works of Abbott and Costello, Buster Keaton, Charlie Chaplin, and The Three Stooges.

 Filmmakers Mike Cheslik and Ryland Tews met at Whitefish Bay High School in Wisconsin and came to collaborate on film projects starting in 2008.
 The duo made Lake Michigan Monster (2018), a black-and-white film that cost $7,000.
 Cheslik and Tews formed the idea for Hundreds of Beavers while at a bar in Milwaukee in October 2018.
 Cheslik wrote, directed, edited, and created the visual effects for the film while Tews played the lead role.
-It was originally conceived as a parody of The Revenant (2015) and survival films.
+It was originally conceived as a parody of The Revenant (2015) and other survival films.
 The script was a two-page treatment filled in with notecards and gag drawings.
 Cheslik likened Jean's character progression to Joseph Campbell's conception of the hero's journey, as Jean betters himself from an alcoholic struggling in the snow to a conquering champion.